Search now

 Swiss Activities Tip No. 2: If your bike fits in a bag, you don't pay anything for taking it with you.
 If you are looking for such a bag, you can buy one at the SBB for just under 100.- CHF.
 For this to be worthwhile, however, you need to take your bike on a longer train journey at least five or six times.

-Tickets for dogs
+Tickets for Dogs

 Swiss Family Card

-The General Abonnement
+The General Subscription

 What is the Swiss Family Card?